A supersymmetric exotic field theory in (1+1) dimensions. One loop soliton quantum mass corrections: The supersymmetric field theory

-Considering finite energy static kink solutions of Eq. (\ref{classical}), after quantization of the quadratic action Lagrangian (\ref{expansion}), we can find the energy ground state at one loop order.
-Subtracting from this the vacuum energy in the absence of the kink, we get that the mass of the soliton state at one loop order is given by
+Now, it is well-known that by considering finite energy static kink solutions of Eq. (\ref{classical}), it is possible to obtain the energy of the ground state at one loop order after quantization.
+Then, as usual after subtracting the vacuum energy in the absence of the kink, we get that the mass of the kink state at one loop order is given by

 where $E[\phi_c]$ is the energy of the static classical configuration,

 and $\omega_{nb}$ and $\omega_{nf}$ are solutions of the following eigenvalue equations,

 and